MITRECND/yaraprocessor/README.rst

 Historically, signature based tools operate over the entire PCAP file.
 With Chopshop and Yaraprocessor, YARA can be ran against individual packet payloads as well as a concatenation of some or all of the payloads.
-Ideally, this makes writting signatures easier.
+Ideally, this makes writing signatures easier.
 Check out the Chopshop module `yarashop
 <https://github.com/MITRECND/chopshop/blob/master/modules/yarashop.py>`_ to see it in action!

 Dependencies